greywillfade/sally/content/about/_index.md

 +++
 title       = "About"
-description = "I’m currently working in a Head of Engineering role.
+description = "I’m currently working in a VP of Engineering role.
 This is a bit about my career, and how I got here." menuflag    = "about"
 +++